Geography Master's Degree Recipients and Thesis Titles

 Heather Blair.
 Thesis (Advisor: Curtis & Popke); North Carolina Wine Growers' Perceptions of Climate Change Impacts

 Jenelle Irwin.
-Thesis (Advisor: Montz); Stormwater Management Practices: Reducing Surface Water Runoff and Contaminants in Ocean City, Maryland's Coastal Bays
+Intership Report (Advisor: Montz); Stormwater Management Practices: Reducing Surface Water Runoff and Contaminants in Ocean City, Maryland's Coastal Bays

 Janna Caspersen.
 Thesis (Advisor: Van Holt); Measuring Geospatially Explicit Perceptions of Sudanese Ethnic Group Locations: a Comparison of Subject-Matter-Experts and Online Data